abeckd/QE_FullStackDev/README.md

 BackEnd
 1. Make sure to have python installed globally in your local computer which should include pip package manager as we will use it for intallation processes.

-2. Open a terminal in the PATH: './QE_FullStackDev/BackEnd' and run the following command: pip install requirements.txt
+2. Open a terminal in the PATH: './QE_FullStackDev/backend' and run the following command: pip install requirements.txt

+3. Note: Make sure the Python venv PATH is pointing to the ../QE_FullStackDev/venv folder in your IDE.

 FrontEnd